wkennedy8/MongoDB-EarlyBird/README.md

   1. Fix the label and give each Form.Control the "name" of each required attribute in our User model.
   2. Create a function that captures the input values and sets them to state.
-  3. When the form submits, write a function that will post the state variables to the database to create a new User.
+  3. When the form submits, write a function that will post the state variables to the body of the axios request to create a new User.
   4. Also, after a new user is created, redirect back to the Home page.

 - in the User component,